folkol/frx4j/README.md

 # frx4j — Folkol's Reactive Extensions for Java

-_**frx4j**_ is intended  — for several reasons — to be a bare-bones implementation of [ReactiveX](http://reactivex.io).
-Partially because I am a lazy bum, but also in order to keep things simple enough for the core concepts of RX to be visible by reading the code or stepping with a debugger.
+**frx4j** is intended — for several reasons — to be a bare-bones implementation of _a subset_ of [ReactiveX](http://reactivex.io).
+Partially because I am a lazy bum, but also because I want to demonstrate the core contepts of RX for those who prefer to read code over staring at marble diagrams.

-> **N.b.** Like most other projects on my GitHub, this hack is only intended for education and recreation. _If you want to use RX in a real Java app, use instead [Netflix's implementation](https://github.com/ReactiveX/RxJava) instead._
+> **N.b.** Like most other projects that I upload to GitHub, this hack is only intended for education and recreation. _If you want to use RX in a real Java app, use [Netflix's implementation](https://github.com/ReactiveX/RxJava) instead._

 # Build